 New research finds that quitting smoking can bolster your memory.

-In a study reported on science news website Science Daily on September 20, former smokers performed on average 25 percent better on memory tests than current smokers did.
+reported on science news website Science Daily on September 20, former smokers performed on average 25 percent better on memory tests than current smokers did.
 Those who never smoked scored 37 better than the smokers.

 "We already know that giving up smoking has huge health benefits for the body, but this study also shows how stopping smoking can have knock-on benefits for cognitive function, too," said study researcher Tom Heffernan, a psychology professor at Northumbria University in England, in a press release.